-- Open surgery uses a wide incision to open the patient's abdomen.
+- Open surgery uses a wide incision to open the person's abdomen.
 The surgeon then performs the procedures with standard surgical instruments.
 This is the usual method for performing colectomy.

-- Laparoscopy uses a few small incisions through which the surgeon passes a fiber optic tube (laparoscope) containing a small camera or tiny instruments.
-It is generally used for early colon cancer (for tumors less than 2 centimeters or for well-defined tumors less than 3 centimeters).
+- Laparoscopy uses a few small incisions through which the surgeon passes a fiber-optic tube (laparoscope) containing a small camera or tiny instruments.
+It is generally used for earlier stage colon cancers that have smaller tumors.

 Surgical Treatments for Rectal Cancer